isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

 There are applications and sections of code where exceptions are not acceptable.
-Some of the best such example are in life-critical hard real-time code.
+Some of the best such examples are in life-critical hard real-time code.
-Beware that many bans on exception use are based on superstition (bad) or by concerns for older code bases with unsystematics resource management (unfortunately, but sometimes necessary).
+Beware that many bans on exception use are based on superstition (bad) or by concerns for older code bases with unsystematic resource management (unfortunately, but sometimes necessary).
 In such cases, consider the `nothrow` versions of `new`.

 ##### Enforcement